ferstl/cwdapache-rhel7/README.md

 ## How to Build/Install
 To build and install the connector, you need Subversion, Apache HTTPD and some additional tools installed.
-Subversion for CentOS/RHEL can be obtained from http://opensource.wandisco.com/rhel/ .
+Subversion packages for CentOS/RHEL can be obtained from http://opensource.wandisco.com/rhel/ .

 ### Build/Install on RHEL 7